BentoCG/GettingAndCleaning_Project/project1/README.md

 Good luck!

-##To reproce this Project follow this steps:
+##To reproduce this Project follow this steps:
 1. Open the R script `run_analysis.r` using a text editor.
 2. Swap the argument of the `setwd` function call to the folder you unzipped the required downloaded data.
 3. Run the R script `run_analysis.r`.
-It will call an .Rmd file with the commented code.
+It will call an .Rmd file with required code and comments about how it works

 ##Outputs: